emirpuric/scroll-to-bottom-detection/README.md

 # About Project

-This project implement scrollable panel component.
-Component accept onScrollToBottom function which will be invoked when content is scrolled to the bottom.
-Component could be used when user need to read all content before proceed to the next step.
+This project implements scrollable panel component.
+Component accepts onScrollToBottom function which will be invoked when content is scrolled to the bottom.
+Component could be used when user need to read all content before proceeds to the next step.

 # Getting Started with Create React App